 (aerial view of muddy waters from Chatham Park construction, near Hwy 15-501)

-Chatham Park will be bulldozing a huge portion of their nearly 8000 acre development, which is now mostly forested land.
+Chatham Park will be bulldozing a huge portion of their 7000 plus acre development, which is now mostly forested land.
 As trees are replaced by buildings and roads, those hard surfaces will increase the stormwater flowing off the land, which can increase flooding and pollution to streams, and to the Haw River and Jordan Lake.
 Chatham Park’s approval by the Town of Pittsboro included a requirement to use “exceptional design” to protect the environment, which includes managing stormwater.
 HRA believes it will not be possible to adequately control stormwater flooding and pollution with the number of houses and commercial areas they plan to build in this new city for 55,000 residents.
 We’re urging the Town for more trees and natural areas to be saved in this environmentally important land near the Haw River and Jordan Lake.

 A general overview of our environmental concerns regarding Chatham Park can be viewed in this slideshow from 2015, ” Conservation of Critical Resources in Chatham Park”